Aarhus University: Early developments

 The first buildings were finished in 1933 and housed the Departments of Chemistry, Physics and Anatomy.
 These departments later moved to newer buildings at the campus and the original building complex now house Department of Psychology and Department of Political Science.
 The construction of the first stage was funded solely by donations which totaled 935,000 Dkr and the buildings covered an area of 4,190m2.
 One of the most generous contributors to the first stage was De Forenede Teglværker i Aarhus ("The United Tileworks of Aarhus") led by director K. Nymark.
 Forenede Teglværker decided to donate 1 million yellow bricks and tiles worth c.
 50,000 Dkr and later decided to extend the donation to all bricks needed.
-The inauguration on 11 September 1933, marked the first official use of the name Aarhus University and was celebrated in a tent on campus, attended by King Christian X, Queen Alexandrine, their son Crown Prince Frederick and Prime Minister Stauning together with 1000 invited guests.
+The inauguration on 11 September 1933, marked the first official use of the name Aarhus University and was celebrated in a tent on campus, attended by King Christian X, Queen Alexandrine, their son Crown Prince Frederik and Prime Minister Stauning together with 1000 invited guests.
 On 23 April 1934, Aarhus University was given permission to hold examinations by the king and on 10 October 1935, Professor Dr. phil.
 Ernst Frandsen was appointed the first rector of the university.

 Shortages of materials and a stressed economy postponed and delayed further development of Aarhus University.
 In 1941, construction of the Main Building (Hovedbygningen) commenced, a complex to house the university aula (assembly hall) and canteen among academic and administrative purposes.
 The stringent minimalist and uncompromising functionalistic design of the first university buildings from 1933 had stirred some local dissatisfaction and it was decided that the Main Building should possess more traditional romantic and classical architectural inspirations - although in agreement with the original architectural plan - and also make use of more lavish and expensive materials.
 The Main Building was finished in 1946 and still stands out from the rest of the university campus as somewhat different in its architectural design.